Disable Single App Mode on devices without internet

 1. Install Apple Configurator to a macOS system.

-2. Connect the iOS device to the computer using a lighting to USB connector.
+2. Connect the iOS device to the computer using a lighting USB connector.

 3. Open the Apple Configurator application on macOS.